bcw222/chromium-website/site/blink/launching-features/index.md

 standards mentor, and discuss options for moving your spec to a final standardization venue.
-You should have TAG sign-off on your API design and specification by now, or have ongoing discussions on the TAG review without any outstanding major concerns.
+You should have TAG sign-off on your API design and specification by now, or have ongoing discussions on the TAG review without any known and unresolved major concerns.
 You should update ChromeStatus with a target milestone for shipping (and remember to keep this updated, if things change).
 You should get final signoff from Documentation, and update for any changes in vendor signals.